jomjol/neural-network-digital-counter-readout/README.md

 The training is done using Keras in a python environment.
 For training purpuses the code is documented in Jupyter notebooks.
 The environment is setup using Ananconda with Python 3.7[1].

-The training is descibed in detail in an Jyupither Notebook: [How to Train the Network](Train_Network.md).
+The training is descibed in detail in an Jyupither Notebook: **[How to Train the Network](Train_Network.md)**.

 The trained network is stored in the Keras H5-format and used as an input for a simple usage in the main project for a water meter readout: [https://github.com/jomjol/water-meter-system-complete](https://github.com/jomjol/water-meter-system-complete)

-Hopefully you have fun with neural networks and find this usefull.
+Hopefully you have fun with neural networks and find this useful.

 **Any questions, hints, improvements are very welcome through the GitHub channel**